azamsharp/azamsharp.github.io/_posts/2022-10-30-evolving-client-server-swiftui.md

 >> The heart of sorting functionality is the [```sorted extension```](https://www.swiftbysundell.com/articles/the-power-of-key-paths-in-swift/), which allows sorting based on KeyPath.
 This means, it is a reusable function.

 >> You don't have to settle for just a single NetworkModel class for your complete app.
-A single NetworkModel may work for small sized applications but for larger apps you can create multiple NetworkModels based on the domain.
+A single NetworkModel may work for small sized applications but for larger apps you can create multiple NetworkModels based on the type of requests.
 This can include UserNetworkModel, AccountNetworkModel, ProductNetworkModel, CatalogNetworkModel etc.

 ## Caching